I had to do a post on South Australian Oysters for no other reason than one given by a young international student studying in Adelaide.

 Rock or Pacific Oysters

 I guess this is something often asked within Australia.
-Which is the best species is the best?
+Which species is the best?

 From the literature and what I read on the Internet there does not seem to be a definitive answer.
 Understandably State parochialism is always a factor.

-One thing to note is that both species are not readily offered for sale in both States.
-Maybe to the other States.
+One thing to note is that both species are not readily offered for sale in NSW and South Australia.
+Maybe in the other States where they imported.

 If you patronise a restaurant in Sydney, it will inevitably be Rock Oysters.
 It will be same with Adelaide where Pacific oysters will be served.
 So most resident consumers end up consuming the same species and they become attached to it.